 Exposition can occur anywhere in a narrative; it doesn’t have to be at the beginning.
-Sometimes, in fact, an expository detail at the end of a story helps to shed light on the central theme.
+Sometimes, exposition at the end of a story helps to shed light on the central theme.
 In Melville’s “Bartleby, the Scrivener,” the reader learns that Bartleby worked at the Dead Letters Office only after his death.
-This expository detail helps to shed light on Bartelby’s dehumanized state throughout the story.
+This exposition helps to shed light on Bartelby’s dehumanized state throughout the story.

 Examples of Exposition

-1. In Hawthorne’s The Scarlet Letter, Hester Prynne’s husband, Chillingworth, comes to town while Hester is standing on the scaffold with her baby.
-Chillingworth’s dialogue with the townspeople fills the reader in on necessary expository details.
+Exposition Example 1.
+In Hawthorne’s The Scarlet Letter, Hester Prynne’s husband, Chillingworth, comes to town while Hester is standing on the scaffold with her baby.
+Chillingworth’s dialogue with the townspeople fills the reader in on necessary exposition.

-4. James Baldwin’s Sonny’s Blues uses the brothers’ reunion and drive through the old Harlem neighborhood as a chance to provide expository details.
+Exposition Example 4.
+James Baldwin’s Sonny’s Blues uses the brothers’ reunion and drive through the old Harlem neighborhood as a chance to provide exposition.